Cary Grant

-During the 1940s and 50s, Grant had a close working relationship with director Alfred Hitchcock, who cast him in four films: Suspicion (1941) opposite Joan Fontaine, Notorious (1946) opposite Ingrid Bergman, To Catch a Thief (1955) with Grace Kelly, and North by Northwest (1959) with James Mason and Eva Marie Saint, with Notorious and North by Northwest becoming particularly critically acclaimed.
-The suspense-dramas Suspicion and Notorious both involved Grant playing darker, morally ambiguous characters.
-Toward the end of his career, Grant was praised by critics as a romantic leading man, and he received five nominations for the Golden Globe Award for Best Actor, including for Indiscreet (1958) with Bergman, That Touch of Mink (1962) with Doris Day, and Charade (1963) with Audrey Hepburn.
-He is remembered by critics for his unusually broad appeal as a handsome, suave actor who did not take himself too seriously, and able to play with his own dignity in comedies without sacrificing it entirely.
+During the 1940s and 1950s, Grant had a close working relationship with director Alfred Hitchcock, who cast him in four films: Suspicion (1941), Notorious (1946), To Catch a Thief (1955), and North by Northwest (1959).
+For the suspense-dramas Suspicion and Notorious, Grant took on darker, morally ambiguous characters, both challenging Grant's screen persona and his acting abilities.
+Toward the end of his career he starred in the romantic films Indiscreet (1958), Operation Petticoat (1959), That Touch of Mink (1962), and Charade (1963).
+He is remembered by critics for his unusually broad appeal as a handsome, suave actor who did not take himself too seriously, and in comedies was able to toy with his dignity without sacrificing it entirely.

 Grant was married five times, three of them elopements with actresses Virginia Cherrill (1934–1935), Betsy Drake (1949–1962), and Dyan Cannon (1965–1968).
 He had daughter Jennifer Grant with Cannon.
 He retired from film acting in 1966 and pursued numerous business interests, representing cosmetics firm Fabergé and sitting on the board of Metro-Goldwyn-Mayer.
 He died of a stroke in 1986 at the age of 82.

 Early life and education

-Grant was born Archibald Alec Leach on January 18, 1904, at 15 Hughenden Road in the northern Bristol suburb of Horfield.
-He was the second child of Elias James Leach (1872–1935) and Elsie Maria Leach (née Kingdon; 1877–1973).
+Grant was born Archibald Alec Leach on January 18, 1904, at 15 Hughenden Road in Horfield, a suburb of Bristol.
+He was the second child of Elias James Leach and Elsie Maria Leach (née Kingdon).
 His father worked as a tailor's presser at a clothes factory, while his mother worked as a seamstress.
-His older brother John William Elias Leach (1899−1900) died of tuberculous meningitis a day before his first birthday.
-Grant may have considered himself partly Jewish.
+His older brother John William Elias Leach died of tuberculous meningitis two days before his first birthday.
+Grant may have considered himself partly Jewish but was raised Anglican from his mother's background.
 He had an unhappy upbringing; his father was an alcoholic and his mother had clinical depression.